milano12345/webapi-challenge-1/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+    ~Two parts of Express that we learned about include Express Router and Express Custom Middleware.

 - [ ] Describe Middleware?

+    ~Middleware kind of intercepts http requests, runs code on it then passes it off to the next function.

 - [ ] Describe a Resource?

+    ~

 - [ ] What can the API return to help clients know if a request was successful?

+    ~An API can return a status code.

 - [ ] How can we partition our application into sub-applications?

+    We can make use of Express Router.

 ## Project Setup